-Car hijacking has been on the rise nowadays,with unsuspecting motorists falling prey to hijackers who either pose as beautiful ladies who have got a flat tyre and can’t change a tyre, a planned accident, a lonely child, or people who just want to hike a lift and then later on turn on you after offering your generosity and rob you clean.
-In some instance, they rob you plus the car and leave you for the dead after beating you silly.
+Car hijacking has been on the rise in Kenya with motorists falling prey to hijackers who either pose as beautiful ladies who have got a flat tyre, a planned accident, a lonely child, or people who just want to hike a lift and then later on turn on you.
+Today, we delved into vehicles which are most susceptible to hijacking.

-Out of the many cars hijacked in Kenyan roads, Vitz owners have reported being more frequently hijacked because the hijackers think that the owners are majorly women who can’t protect/defend themselves.
-Vitz is also easier to flag down because of their size.
+Out of the many cars hijacked in Kenyan roads, Vitz owners have always been the victims.
+This is is because the hijackers think that the owners are majorly women who can’t protect/defend themselves.
+A Vitz is also easier to flag down because of its size.

 This is also a small private car which falls prey to hijackers many times.
 Owners of “smaller” vehicles are advised to avoid lonely routes at night and to have at least a weapon or an extra passenger in the car with them.

 3.Toyota Auris, Belta and Wish

 Toyota models seem to be the preferred target for hijackers.
 They are easy to break in and easy to manipulate in matters body and colour change after being stolen.
 They can be easily repainted.

 Size gives this one away too, just like Vitz.
 Mazda Demios are also majorly owned by women who are very easy to hijack because they can’t put up a fight